Coanalytic families of functions: Introduction

 More recently, T\"ornquist \cite{Tornquist_2013} has constructed a coanalytic mad family under weaker assumptions than \textsf{V=L}; namely, he shows that assuming there exists a $\Sigma_2^1$ mad family, then there exists a coanalytic mad family.
-His proof is purely combinatorial and simpler in application to the method mentioned above, and moreover has the advantage of being able to be applied in models of $\neg$\textsf{CH}.
-More proofs resembling T\"ornquist's began appearing sporadically throughout the literature, for the cases of, for example, maximal independent families, maximal eventually different families, maximal orthogonal families of Borel probability measures, and more recently Hausdorff gaps (see \cite{BFK19}, \cite{FischerSchrittesser_2021}, \cite{FTmof}, \cite{Millhouse24}, respectively).
-A general framework and uniform presentation of these proofs can be found in \cite{Millhouse24}.
+His proof is purely combinatorial and provides a simpler way to obtain the aforementioned applications of Miller's method because of its ability to be applied in models of $\neg$\textsf{CH}.
+Statements and proofs resembling T\"ornquist's \cite{Tornquist_2013} subsequently were given for other combinatorial sets of reals such as maximal independent families, maximal eventually different families, and ultrafilter bases (see \cite{BFK19}, \cite{FischerSchrittesser_2021}, and \cite{schilhanUF}, respectively).
+In \cite{Millhouse24}, these and further examples of where this implication appears in the literature are presented in a general framework following the initial structure of the proof for mad families.

-In this paper we consider four cases of combinatorial sets of reals: Van Douwen families, maximal eventually different families of permutation, maximal cofinitary groups, and maximal ideal independent families.
-In each case we show that the existence of a $\Sigma_2^1$ such family implies the existence of a $\Pi_1^1$ family of the same size.
+Working with this framework, in this paper we consider four cases of combinatorial sets of reals: Van Douwen families (Section 2), maximal eventually different families of permutations (Section 3), maximal ideal independent families (Section 5), and maximal cofinitary groups (Section 4).
+In the first three of this list, we show that the existence of a $\Sigma_2^1$ such family implies the existence of a coanalytic family of the same size; in the case of maximal cofinitary groups, we obtain the analagous result for the generating set of a maximal cofinitary group which is also maximal as an eventually different family of permutations.